MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 > [!NOTE]
 > If you want to use an existing entity instead of creating a new entity, skip ahead to the [Step 2: Create the view](#step-2-create-the-view) section.

-1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), open the instance that you want to work with, and sign in by using your admin credentials.
+1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com) and sign in as an admin.

     ![powerapps.microsoft.com](media/custom-view-powerapps.PNG "powerapps.microsoft.com")

+2. Select the instance where the Dynamics 365 Guides solution is installed from the top right.

 2. In the left pane, select **Data**, and then select **Entities**.
 Then select **New entity**.